 This will help facilitate good discussion and waste less time on thinking and ideating during the actual meeting.
 Plus, it’s possible one team member’s idea will spark something that another team member hadn’t remembered to include on their list.

 Once you’ve converged your meeting, whether it’s virtually in Cacoo using real-time group editing or in-person, give everyone a quick walkthrough of how the retrospective will go.

 Start with the ‘Liked’ category.
 This should be an easy place to start and should not require much extra confidence to share your thoughts.

 You should be answering questions like:

-Go around to every team member, giving each an opportunity to share everything on their lists of what they thought went well and what needs to change for the next project or iteration.
+Go around to every team member.
+Give each an opportunity to share their lists of what they thought went well and what needs to change for the next iteration.
 Hopefully, many team members have repeat items on their list.
 Instead of cluttering up the diagram, just group them together or place that sticky higher up to show how ubiquitous the opinion was.

 Moving forward, you should have a list of things you won’t be changing at all.
 After you have that, you can move on to the slightly more complicated ‘Learned.’

 Still staying on the more positive note, the “Learned” category covers new knowledge gained through the latest iteration.
 That could include learning a new software, learning something new about your target demographic, learning that Jim from accounting can only process invoices on Fridays, or anything and everything in between.